 Ila will be sadly missed by her daughter, Agnes Love (partner Alex Dmitruk); son, Gordon (Kathy); son, Eric (Gladys and her daughters Carrie (Al) and Jen (partner Colin); son, Wayne; grandchildren, Lynda Tityk (Tony), Gordon Love, Jim MacMillan (Kim), Melanie Beasse (Ernest), Krista MacMillan (Scott Hill), Trevor (Jamie), Brody and Troy MacMillan.
 Great-grandchildren, Mitchell (Camille) and Connor Tityk, Jesse (Natasha) and Keah MacMillan (Nick), Liam, Quinn, Cruz and Reid MacMillan and Grady Hill and great-great-grandchildren, Skylar and Rose; sisters, Mearle and Doreen.
 Ila was predeceased by her husband, Elmer; brother, Earl; sister, Verna, Margaret and Phyllis; son, Ronald and grandsons, Derek and Christopher.

 Fairer, brighter ever grew,

 “ALWAYS, WE’LL REMEMBER YOU.”

 Celebration of Life was held on Saturday, February 8, 2020 at 2:00 pm from Ste.
 Rose Community Centre in Ste.
 Rose du Lac, MB with Ryan Raffray officiating.

 Should friends so desire, donations may be made in memory of Ila to the Dr. Gendreau Personal Care Home, Box 420, Ste.
 Rose du Lac, MB, R0L 1S0

-To send flowers to Ila's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ila MacMillan, please visit our floral store.